Bonfol

-Bonfol (/fr/) is a former municipality in the district of Porrentruy in the canton of Jura in Switzerland.
+Bonfol (/fr/; Frainc-Comtou: Bonfô) is a former municipality in the district of Porrentruy in the canton of Jura in Switzerland.
 It was also home to one of the most hazardous waste landfills in all of Switzerland.

 History

 Bonfol is first mentioned in 1136 as Bunfol.
 The municipality was formerly known by its German name Pumpfel, however, that name is no longer used.
 According to tradition, the village was founded after the Burgundian Wars for Stephan of Hagenbach, a vassal of Charles the Bold, to replace his destroyed villages of Bonfol-le-Vieux, Trunchéré and Vareroille.

 During World War I from 1914 until 1918, the Western Front between the Allies and Germany began at the village of Le Largin in Bonfol.
 On 1 January 2024, Bonfol merged with Beurnevésin to form the new municipality of Basse-Vendline.